genboy/Festival/README.md

   - World: Default & world specific flags in config.yml
   - Flight: if server allows flight, and level flight-flag is true, an area in that level has still flight enabled untill flight flag is set true
-  - Perms: Area event commands are executed by default with op-permissions by players from the area.
-In v1.0.4-11 an experimental perms flag is added, perms flag true: area uses the player permissions
+  - Perms: Area event commands are executed by default with op-permissions by players or, if perms flag true: area uses the player permissions

 ###### Created by [Genboy](https://genboy.net) 2018